JakeFlasher/stackedit-app-data/isca2025/instr_filter_algo.md

 *Algorithm for Instruction Reduction*
 After completing the change point detection on the imputed IPC values, we need a fine-grained algorithm to help us filter those instructions that are supposed to contribute very little to cumulative IPC change as well as various cache performance metrics.
-Therefore, we design a adaptive window size calculation given an original trace file and a change points
+Therefore, we design a adaptive window size calculation given an original trace file, detected change points and a desired instruction reduction rate.
 **Adaptive Window Size Calculation for Instruction Reduction**

-To achieve a desired instruction reduction rate while preserving critical change points in a trace file, we employ an adaptive window size calculation algorithm using a binary search approach.
-The goal is to determine the optimal window size \( W \) that, when applied around each change point, results in a total number of preserved instructions close to the desired number within an acceptable tolerance.
+To achieve a desired instruction reduction rate while preserving critical change points from a trace file, we employ an adaptive window size calculation using a binary search approach.
+The goal is to determine the optimal window size \( W \) that, when applied on each change point, results in a total number of preserved instructions close to the desired number within an acceptable tolerance.

 Let us define the variables and functions used in the algorithm: